Skip to main content

 This keeps learning styles consistent and helps learners stay focused, rather than constantly switching between regulatory and technical thinking.

-The only strong recommendation is that ASSC is taken last, as it is based on knowledge from the other modules.
+The only strong recommendation is that ASEW is taken last, as it is based on knowledge from the other modules.

 How all CeMAP modules fit together